MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/static-web-servers.md

 You can also add the run commands to `package.json`. e.g. for `start` you can put `serve -p 8080`.

+See the [Express static server][] page for using Express.

+[Express static server]: {% link cheatsheets/javascript/packages/express/static-server.md %}

 In alphabetical order:

 - [glance](https://www.npmjs.org/package/glance)